 The Merchant Navy pacifics: innovation ahead of their time

-Article by Ian Crowder in 2005 (with minor updates)
+Article by first written by Ian Crowder in 2005 and updated 2017 and August 2019

 'Space age' technology for the Southern

 35006 at Salisbury, its home base, in 1959 just before being taken into the works to lose its air smoothed casing during rebuild (Photo John Lewis)

 35006 coasts home towards Warterloo through Winbledon with an Up West of England express in 1963 (Photo P&O Society collection)

 |Spot any differences?: an almost identical angle to the above taken 53 years later, this time accelerating away from Gotherington on 8 July 2016 (Photo: Malcolm Ranieri)|

 |Ta-Da!
 Pete Waterman dedicates 'Peninsular & Oriental SN Co' at Toddington on 16 May 2016 (Photo: Ian Crowder)|